lgraubner/node-w3c-validator-cli/README.md

 $ w3c-validator [options] <url>
 ```

 The crawler will fetch all sites matching folder URLs and certain file extensions.
-You can include files with `-i ext` or ignore files with `-e ext`.

 **Tip**: Omit the URL protocol, the crawler will detect the right one.